timothyausten/weather/README.md

 Code progress

-The app succeeds at sending one AJAX request for each day within a range of days.
+The app retrieves a list of dates and temperatures within a date range.
 For example, it looks up the temperature high for each day between 2008 and 2018.